 Ghost tours are structured like mainstream sightseeing tours, but offer an alternative experience for those looking for a unique mix of entertainment and education.
 Participants roam the city with a guide who spins tales of ghostly encounters connected to historical buildings.
 People want to get a little spooked, but mostly they want to have fun and learn a bit about the history of the buildings in their city of choice.

-If you’re looking for a truly scary experience, you may or may not find it on a ghost tour.
+If you’re looking for a truly scary experience, you may or may not find it on a ghost tour (though you should read about my scary experience on a ghost tour in Breckenridge!).
 But in cities with a rich history of war, mysticism, natural disaster, or unexplained deaths, ghost tours are a new way to explore the local landmarks and learn some creepy stories that will stay stuck in your mind and make your travels more memorable.